cierrateam/laravel-sendgrid-newsletter/README.md

-# Composer Documentation for cierra/laravel-sendgrid-newsletter
+# Composer Package for Sendgrid newsletter subscription

 ## Overview:
 <br>
-The cierra/laravel-sendgrid-newsletter package is a Laravel package that provides a way to handle newsletter subscriptions using Sendgrid email service.
+The cierrateam/laravel-sendgrid-newsletter package is a Laravel package that provides a way to handle newsletter subscriptions using Sendgrid email service.

 ## Prerequisite:
 <br>